dani-jozsef/jumonpy/README.md

 ## How to use

+**NOTE: Make sure to copy `jumonconfig_example.py` into `jumonconfig.py` and personalize the values before running. `jumonconfig.py` is included in `.gitignore` to prevent accidentally pushing your configuration to a public repository.**

 The `JumonApp` class can be instantiated directly from `jumon.py`, or inherited from as in the `jumon_iOS.py` or `jumon_portable.py` files.
 JumonApp provides an interface for generating passwords, and manipulating metadata through the metadata store object (an implementation based on the `dbm` module is included in `metadata_db.py`).

 The iOS Pythonista version adds some convenience tools like copying passwords to the clipboard, an iOS dialog for inputting the passphrase, and storing the secret string in the device keychain.